lindhor/geoportal-server-catalog-wiki/CSW-Client-for-ArcGIS-Desktop-and-Pro.md

          </XSLTransformations>
        </GetRecordByID>
        <!--
-         update with True if the CS-W service supports returning queries defined by an extent -->
+         update with True if the CSW service supports returning queries defined by an extent -->
        <SupportSpatialQuery>True </SupportSpatialQuery>
        <!--
-         update with True if the CS-W service supports returning the content type of a metadata record
+         update with True if the CSW service supports returning the content type of a metadata record
        -->
        <SupportContentTypeQuery> True </SupportContentTypeQuery>
        <!--
-         update with True if the CS-W service supports returning bounding box information
+         update with True if the CSW service supports returning bounding box information
        -->
        <SupportSpatialBoundary> True </SupportSpatialBoundary>